jekyllgrim/ZScript_Basics/12_Weapons_Overlays_PSprite.md

 }
 ```

 So, this allows us to perform a punch while the main layer is in the Ready sequence.
 But what if we want to let the player *always* perform a punch, regardless of what the pistol is doing?
-Let's say we won't to be able to punch while firing (don't do this at home).
+Let's say we want to be able to punch while firing (don't do this at home).

 It's simple: we just move the `player.cmd.buttons` check to `DoEffect()`, which, as we remember, is called every tick the weapon is in inventory.
 We also have to utilize ZScript functions and use the correct pointers, as explained above: